prologin/sadm/docs/source/setup.rst

 Network setup
 ~~~~~~~~~~~~~

-Uplink is given to organizers and services, but not to contestants and aliens.

 :Contestants and organizers: 192.168.0.0/23
 :Services: 192.168.1.0/23
 :Alien: 192.168.250.0/24

 .. note::

-    Contestants and organizers must be on the same subnet in order to play
+    Contestants and organizers must be on the same subnet in order for UDP
-    together.
+    broadcasting to work between them.
+This is required for most video games
+    played during the finals: server browsers work by sending UDP broadcast
+    announcements.

 Step 1: setting up the core services: MDB, DNS, DHCP
 ----------------------------------------------------